 Enthronements of the new Bishops

-November: The Archbishop of Canterbury, Bishop Rob Wickham and four of the ALMA London team visit Mozambique to celebrate the inauguration of IAMA and visit Cabo Delgado and IDP camps.
+November: Formal Inauguration of IAMA in Maputo by Archbishop of Canterbury followed by Visit to Pemba and the Internally Displaced People camps.
+The Archbishop of Canterbury, Bishop Rob Wickham and four of the ALMA London team visited Mozambique to celebrate the inauguration of IAMA and visit Cabo Delgado and IDP camps.

 December: Retirement of Bishop André Soares, first Bishop of Angola 2003-2022 (Now an Emeritus Bishop)